 Recognizing a strong association between physician burnout, emergence of mental illness and physician suicide, the Cincinnati Coalition for Physician Wellness and several of its health system constituents have partnered with the Lindner Center of HOPE to establish the Physician Mental Health Program.
 For more information on joining the Coalition please contact Natalie Peterson.

-The next meeting of the Coalition will be scheduled for March 2021, via Zoom conference call.
+The next meeting of the Coalition will be scheduled for either June/July 2021.
 More information to come soon!

 Physician Mental Health Program